 They live the rest of their lives in peace and dignity.

-    There are now more than 100 horses at Mill Creek Farm.
+There are now more than 100 horses at the farm.

 These animals receive loving individual attention with feeding, grooming and veterinary care.

 You may get a chance to meet Duke, a blind Appaloosa.
 He has fallen in love with Maggie Mae, a blind Mustang who also lives on the farm.

 Or maybe you will run into Clariant, a Tennessee Walker, who is happily retired from the City of Gainesville Mounted Police Unit.